Bachelor of Business Administration

 Manufacturing management refers to the oversight of the production of a manufacturing facility.
 Manufacturing managers plan, schedule and direct the layout of equipment and flow of materials within a facility.
 Responsibilities include ensuring that manufacturing volume, performance and quality goals are met.

-A bachelor’s in manufacturing management is designed to prepare graduates to assume leadership roles and supervisory roles in the management of advanced manufacturing technology.
-Students completing this degree program will have the technical foundation, along with management and other soft skills needed to be effective and productive manufacturing leaders.
+A bachelor’s in manufacturing management prepares students to assume leadership roles and supervisory roles in the management of advanced manufacturing technology.
+Graduates will have the technical foundation, along with management and other soft skills needed, to be effective and productive manufacturing leaders.

-With a degree in manufacturing management, you will be qualified for a variety of career opportunities, including director of manufacturing technology, industrial production manager, manufacturing management associate, operations manager, procurement manager, product manager, project coordinator and more.
+With a degree in manufacturing management, you will be qualified for a variety of career opportunities, including business manager, director of manufacturing technology, industrial production manager, manufacturing management associate, manufacturing manager, operations manager, procurement manager, product manager, purchasing agent, quality assurance engineer, supply chain manager and more

 At a Glance